avelmurugan/BAX452/README.md

 # BAX452
 BAX452 - Machine Learning

-I did this Machine Learning Course as a part of my MS in Business Analytics at UC Davis.
+This repository contains all my assignments from the Machine Learning Course I took as a part of my MS in Business Analytics at UC Davis.
 I studied under Jorn Boehnke, a truly masterful teacher and professor.

-Construct algorithms for learning from data and analyze the process for deriving business intelligence.
+During this course I learnt how to construct algorithms for learning from data and analyze the process for deriving business intelligence.
 Coverage of supervised and unsupervised learning, neural networks, etc.
-Restricted to students enrolled in MSBA program at UC Davis

-After taking this course, you will know how to explore and analyze large highdimensional datasets, become adept at building powerful systems for prediction, and gain the understanding necessary for interpreting the structure in such models.
-The topics include:
+After taking this course, I learnt how to explore and analyze large highdimensional datasets, became adept at building powerful systems for prediction, and gain the understanding necessary for interpreting the structure in such models.

-Introduction
+The topics included:

 Regression
 Treatment Effect
 Bootstrap